SignalK/specification/apis/course/README.md

 __e.
 Query current course details.__

 ---
-To facilitate a "Previous / Next point" operation:
+To facilitate a "get current course" operation:
 - The client will make a `GET` request to the `/navigation/course` path and a response of the following format, detailing the course values, will be returned.

 Example: